 Community Collaborations are also an important part of students' experience.
 Students will learn what it means to work with and live in a rural Andean community.
-Students will not be isolated from the local people in their daily endeavors: young adults and adults from Hualcayán, as well as Peruvian students from the Universidad Nacional de Ancash - Santiago Antúnez de Mayolo (Huaraz, Ancash, Peru), will work alongside students, which provides a robust intercultural learning experience.
-In this pursuit, students learn how to ethically and respectfully conduct research on the remains of other people's heritage-by collaborating with them.
+Students will not be isolated from the local people in their daily endeavors: young adults and adults from Hualcayán, as well as Peruvian students from the Universidad Nacional de Ancash - Santiago Antúnez de Mayolo (Huaraz, Ancash, Peru), will work alongside you, providing a robust intercultural learning experience.
+In this pursuit, you will learn how to ethically and respectfully conduct research on the remains of other people's heritage-by collaborating with them.

-Beyond collaborations in daily fieldwork, students will also contribute to heritage, education, or wellness-focused projects in the Hualcayán community.
-At minimum, all students will spend the equivalent of one full day (8 hours) working on these projects.
-The details of this work will depend on the community's expressed needs and may include doing educational activities in the school, implementing projects in the community museum, cleaning up trash in the village with the school children, painting buildings, assisting in a harvest, cataloging donated library books, or working with PIARA to prepare or host heritage-focused events.
+At minimum, all students will collaborate for the equivalent of one day (8 hours) of service with the Hualcayán community.
+This may include cleaning the village with school children, doing educational activities in the school, painting buildings, harvesting, cataloging donated library books, or working with the PIARA team to prepare or host heritage-focused events.